Available at: all sites

 The ultrasound waves are transmitted and collected via a hand held probe which is moved over the abdomen.
 You will not feel any pain or discomfort.

 We use the Nuchal Translucency measurement obtained from the ultrasound scan, and combine it with other information such as the mother’s age and the results of a simple blood test, to calculate a risk estimate.
 The detection rate for Down Syndrome is 85-90% when all this information is combined.

 The blood test measures two chemicals, called free beta-hCG and PAPP-A, that are produced by the placenta that cross over into the mother’s bloodstream.
 If there are chromosomal abnormalities, the levels of these chemicals can give us an indication of a potential problem.

-The results of your Nuchal Translucency scan will usually be ready in 48 hours.
+The results of your Nuchal Translucency scan will usually be ready in 4-5 working days.
 Synergy Radiology strongly advises that you return to your referring doctor, in order to discuss your Nuchal Translucency report.